ButThouMust/otogirisou-english/README.md

 >   - When you know for sure that your save data has carried over, you can delete the ROM and save data for the old version of the patch.

 # Features added for patch
-- A more aesthetically pleasing English font than what was originally in the game.
+- A more aesthetically pleasing English font than the one that was already in the game.
   - Bypassing of the original game's font compression, to more easily add/edit characters if needed.
   - Linebreaking logic that, while imperfect, is better suited for English text and cuts out lots of manual formatting.
-  - [Text kerning](https://en.wikipedia.org/wiki/Kerning), both horizontally and vertically.
+  - Support for [text kerning](https://en.wikipedia.org/wiki/Kerning), both horizontally and vertically.
   - Up to 10 lines of text can be on screen at once, instead of 9 like in the original Japanese game.
 - Translation of all important graphics that contain Japanese text.
   - Title screen, credits, menu text, and one certain graphic in the story.